levan92/deep_sort_realtime/README.md

 ### Storing supplementary info of original detection

 Supplementary info can be pass into the track from the detection. `Detection` class now has an `others` argument to store this and pass it to the associate track during update.
 Can be retrieved through `Track.get_det_supplementary` method.
+Can be passed in through `others` argument of `DeepSort.update_tracks`, expects to be a list with same length as `raw_detections`.
+Examples of when you will this includes passing in corresponding instance segmentation masks, to be consumed when iterating through the tracks output.

 ## Polygon support